STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Methods

 \section{Methods}

-\state extends ToT \cite{yao2023tree, beeching2024scalingtesttimecompute, hao2024llm} with three methodological contributions that improve both output diversity and controllability while retaining quality.
-First, \state replaces stochastic temperature sampling with discrete action templates that diversify branches in tree search.
-This allows each branch to explore fundamentally different reasoning strategies from its neighbors.
-Second, \state supports both verifiable \cite{lambert2025tulu3pushingfrontiers} and task-specific LLM-as-a-Judge evaluators to reliably score and select among diverse candidates.
-Combining both diverse generation and a reliable evaluator (for rejection sampling) helps mitigate the quality-diversity trade-off \cite{minh2025turning}.
-Third, \state tracks actions along a trajectory, which enables systematic analysis of which textual features and reasoning patterns drive performance.
-This kind of analysis allows researchers to study associations between controllable, concept-level interventions and downstream outcomes \cite{goyal2019explaining, abraham_etal_2022_cebab}.
+\state replaces ToT's stochastic temperature sampling with discrete action templates that diversify branches in tree search.
+This allows each branch to explore fundamentally different reasoning strategies from its neighbors and enables ``early stopping'' (producing a final answer before depth $d$) if the reasoning so far is sufficient.
+Moreover, \state tracks actions along a trajectory, enabling researchers to study associations between controllable, concept-level interventions and downstream outcomes \citep{goyal2019explaining, abraham_etal_2022_cebab}.